Introduction to Android Development

 Native Android works best because its closest to the OS, the Android framework, and the hardware (mobile phone/tablet/watch) the app will be deployed on.
 No extra compilation or emulation steps are necessary for an app to get built and installed on a user device, and as such, apps you build would work seamlessly, leveraging the latest libraries built by Google; app sizes are also smaller; there is better user experience on native apps compared to the non-native; apps perform most efficiently and effectively when built natively.

-(Source: Android Basics by Google Nanodegree Program | Udacity)
+Figure 1: Android System Architecture (Source: Android Basics by Google Nanodegree Program | Udacity) |

 For further information on the technical details, read this page on Android Developers.